cs4241-22a/a1-gettingstarted/README.md

     - box-shadow

 - **Simple Javascript Animation**:
 Added an animation that bounces an image around a bounding box that resizes with your window.
+Also aded animation with rotating sticker.

 - **Other HTML tags**:
 Added table, th, tr, td, script, div, and img.